KimLizCass/Blog/content/posts/fitbit-experience/index.md

 ![](./Screenshot_20190624-193012_Fitbit.jpg)

 In conclusion, this was a fairly streamlined process, that I don't have too many criticisms for.
 However i do have a couple of concerned.
-For one thing, after you go to all that effort to write, submit, resubmit, submit again, talk to a robot, and eventually get the app onto the app store you do not find yourself with a separate page where people can rate and comment on your finished product.
-Granted I am new to the whole dev game, but I think the motivation for a lot of developers is to see both the download count, and the (hopefully positive) feedback from your thousands of adoring downloadees.

-The second issue I have is that there is no a push method like through git, so there is no reloading to a previous state if you find you have irrevocably messed up your code.
+For one thing,  there is no a push method like through git, so there is no reloading to a previous state if you find you have irrevocably messed up your code.
 I found myself copying and pasting lines of code that I knew worked, so I wouldn't have to go through the effort of trying to remember how I had previously written it.
 I think most devs will have recognised the importance of this not too far into their coding journeys.

+My second, and biggest, issue I have is that after you go to all that effort to write, submit, resubmit, submit again, talk to a robot, and eventually get the app onto the app store you do not find yourself with a separate page where people can rate and comment on your finished product.
+I think the motivation for a lot of developers is to see both the download count, and the (hopefully positive) feedback from your thousands of adoring downloadees.
+This is the downfall of the Fitbit developer experience; the only way I even knew that people were using my app was because I recieved numerous emails from Fitbit owners when the original iteration was not working.
+(I had failed to update the year, after Christmas 2018 had passed).
+Had everything worked perfectly, I would have had no feedback what so ever, and this isn't good motivation for flawless app creations.

 But overall, I enjoyed the experience of making this little app, and as my skills improve, I hope that my apps will, too.